HubSpot/hubspot-local-dev-lib/docs/PublishingReleases.md

 # Publishing Releases

-Before releasing a new version, it's a good idea to get in touch with the HubSpot team to coordinate.
 Only contributers who are members of the HubSpot NPM organization can publish releases.

 ## Publishing a new version